Entanglement-interference complementarity and experimental demonstration in a superconducting circuit: Introduction

-In contrast to the case that the WPD states correlated with the two paths of the interfering particles are completely distinguishable, the duality relation is much more subtle in the intermediate regime \cite{Wootters_prd1979, Jaeger_pra1995, Englert_prl1996}, where only partial which-path information is available, so that the coherence between the paths is not completely lost and interference fringes with a reduced visibility are retained.
+In contrast to the case that the WPD states correlated with the two paths of the interfering particles are completely distinguishable, the duality relation is much more subtle in the intermediate regime \cite{Wooters_prd1979,Jaeger_pra1995,Englert_prl1996}, where only partial which-path information is available, so that the coherence between the paths is not completely lost and interference fringes with a reduced visibility are retained.
 In Ref. \cite{Englert_prl1996}, Englert performed a detailed analysis on this case by introducing a WPD, whose states associated with the interfering paths are not orthogonal.
 He showed that, for a given amount of which-path information stored in the WPD, quantified by the distinguishability, $D$, the fringe visibility, $V$, is limited by an inequality $D^{2}+V^{2}\leq 1$, which corresponds to a quantitative description of the wave-particle duality.
-Recently, Bagan et al. generalized this result to the case with multiple interfering paths, deriving the relation between the coherence among these paths and the amount of path information \cite{Bagan_prl2016}.
-The reduction of fringe visibility due to a partial acquisition of which-path information has been observed in the optical system \cite{Zou_prl1991}, cavity QED \cite{Bertet_nature2001, Brune_prl1996}, and superconducting circuit platform \cite{Liu_sciadv2017}.
-In the atomic interference experiment reported in Ref. \cite{Durr_prl1998}, where the internal degree of freedom of an atom acts as the WPD for its spatial paths, the relation for the path information and fringe visibility was verified in the intermediate regime.
-In these theoretical models and experimental demonstrations, the system-WPD entanglement plays a critical role for enforcing the complementarity principle.
-However, a quantitative analysis of this entanglement and its relation to the fringe visibility is still lacking; neither has it been measured in previous complementarity experiments.
+For an imbalanced two-way interferometer without WPD, the inequality becomes $P^{2}+V^{2}\leq 1$, where $P$ represents the path predictability.
+Recently, Bagan et al. generalized this result to the case with multiple interfering paths, deriving the relation between the coherence among these paths and the amount of path information \cite{Emilio_prl2016}.
+The reduction of fringe visibility due to a partial acquisition of which-path information has been observed in the optical system \cite{Zou_prl1991}, cavity QED \cite{Bertet_nature2001,Brune_prl1996}, and superconducting circuit platform \cite{Liu_sciadv2017}.
+In the atomic interference experiment reported in Ref. \cite{Durr_nature1998}, where the internal degree of freedom of an atom acts as the WPD for its spatial paths, the relation for the path information and fringe visibility was verified in the intermediate regime.
+In this experimental demonstration, the system-WPD entanglement plays a critical role for enforcing the complementarity principle, though it was not quantified in the experiment.